Retrieving data with Perl DBI DBD::ODBC

 }

-Here the SQL contains a parameter marker (the '?') indicating to the driver that we will provide this later.
-The SQL is passed to the prepare method where the database will parse the SQL and note a parameter is required.
-When the execute method is called we pass the parameters required.
-You can use multiple parameter markers e.g.
+Here, the SQL contains a parameter marker (?) indicating to the ODBC driver that we will provide the values later.
+The SQL is passed to the prepare method and the database will parse the SQL and note a parameter is required.
+When the execute method is called, we pass the parameters required.
+You can use multiple parameter markers, for example:

 $sql = q/select * from table where col1 = ? and col2 = ?/;